hankehly/ebcustom/README.md

 | app `option_settings`         |           |     √     |
 | CloudFront                    |     √     |           |

+#### Which python versions can I use?
+See the list of [supported python platforms](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.python).

 #### How do I connect my domain name with my CloudFront distribution?
 Follow [this guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html).
 Be careful about the record type.